generation-org/jfsjd-final-project/task-5/README.md

 > **Expected Result**
 > You should see the items list displayed correctly

-### Step 2: Adding your items cards programmatically ItemsManager Class
+### Step 2: Adding your items cards programmatically

 In this step, we'll create a function `addItemCard(item)` that will be responsible for adding new items to the list.